 And now for the list –

-Let’s begin with the flower from the picture at the top of this article, sitting resolutely amongst a light smattering of snow.
+Let’s begin with this flower, sitting resolutely amongst a light smattering of snow.
 Although we’re not graced with this white winter weather every year, there’s a high enough chance that it’s worth choosing plants that can handle it.

 Pansies are a perennial favourite amongst British gardeners, and for good reason.
 They’re pretty, they come in a whole rainbow of colours, and the myriad varieties ensure there’s something for every season.